0 of 4 questions completed

 Since 2002 he has painted large-scale scenes filled with figures, often inspired by reproductions from newspapers or history books.
 These show conflict and menace in excessive aggression and vitality.
 The symbolist painter James Ensor and the pioneer of expressionism, Edvard Munch, might be seen here as Richter’s artistic forebears.
 The representation of artificial light, flashlight, thermal image or X-ray picture evokes an atmosphere of artificiality and nervosity.
 The theme of total surveillance seems to be an important motif in Richter’s œuvre – the association with infra-red and thermal imaging cameras is unavoidable, revealing a paranoid view.
 Richter’s subjects suggest allusion to current politics, but on closer inspection, we see that this is not so.

-You have already completed this referendum before.
+You have already completed this evaluation before.
 Hence you can not start it again.

-You have to finish following quiz, to start this referendum:
+You have to finish following evaluation, to start this evaluation:

 Time has elapsed